ethereum/devp2p/discv5/discv5-wire.md

 NODES is the response to a FINDNODE or TOPICQUERY message.
 Multiple NODES messages may be sent as responses to a single query.

-### REQTICKET Request (0x05)
+### REGTOPIC Request (0x05)

-    message-data = [request-id, topic]
+    message-data = [request-id, ENR, ticket]
-    message-type = 0x05
+    message-type = 0x07
-    topic        = a 32-byte topic hash

-Implementation note: The least requested topics will be evicted from the global space.
-This means that an attacker attempting to pollute the global space by requesting creation of many *new* topic queues will only result in their own topic queues being evicted.
-Implementers should be cautious of the attacker attempting to promote their own queues by requesting their own adverts.
+    node-record  = current node record of sender ticket       = byte array containing ticket content

+REGTOPIC attempts to register the sender for the given topic.
+If the requesting node has a ticket from a previous registration attempt, it must present the ticket.
+Otherwise `ticket` is the empty byte array (RLP: `0x80`).
+The ticket must be valid and its waiting time must have elapsed before using the ticket.

+REGTOPIC is always answered by a TICKET response.
+The requesting node may also receive a REGCONFIRMATION response when registration is successful.
+It may take up to 10s for the confirmation to be sent.

 ### TICKET Response (0x06)